White-label and private-label infused beverage manufacturing Ingredient strategy for beverage brands

 Functional ingredients and claim discipline

 Functional ingredients can make a product more differentiated, but they need careful planning.
-Adaptogens, mushrooms, probiotics, nootropics, electrolytes, vitamins, minerals, caffeine, and relaxation-oriented stacks can all affect taste, label language, compliance review, and customer expectations.
+Adaptogens, mushrooms, botanicals, electrolytes, vitamins, minerals, caffeine, and relaxation-oriented stacks can all affect taste, label language, compliance review, and customer expectations.

 Brands should avoid disease claims and medical claims.
 The product can be positioned around a beverage occasion or customer preference without promising to treat, cure, prevent, or manage a health condition.